How Much Can I Get for a Neck or Back Injury

 Before filing a lawsuit, the insurance company’s initial offer was $45,000.

-With this case, the client suffered a lower back injury due to a serious rear-end car accident.
+In this case, the client suffered a lower back injury due to a serious rear-end car accident.
 Treatment for her injury required surgery.
 The highest offer before litigation was $265,000.

 A motorcycle collision left this client with a damaged disc in his neck.
 The client tried injection therapy and conservative treatment options without success.
 To get relief, the client underwent cervical fusion surgery to repair the damaged disc in his neck.
 The case settled one day before the trial was to begin.